 The safest message is balanced.
 Do not borrow steroid drops, restart an old bottle, or use them longer than prescribed.
 Also do not stop a prescribed steroid suddenly without guidance, especially after eye surgery or significant inflammation.
 The goal is to control the condition being treated while checking pressure when the situation calls for it.
-You can compare this topic with A New Vitrectomy Cutter Launches in Europe and Why Retina Patients Should Care.
+You can compare this topic with What MCO-010 Data Can and Cannot Tell People With Retinitis Pigmentosa.

 Short Steroid Use and Eye Pressure